ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 10.9 No Third-Party Beneficiaries
 Except for the Independent Administrator’s rights and protections expressly stated herein and in Exhibit 1, this Agreement creates no rights in any third party.

+### 10.10 Non-Binding Summary
+Exhibit 5 (Key Terms Summary) is provided for convenience only.
+If there is any inconsistency, this Agreement controls.

 ---